sigmdel/w600_micropython_1_19_examples/README.md

 6. Restart the W600-PICO.
 The scripts in `demo.py` should all be executed one after the other.
 It will be necessary to click on the `Quit` button in the default web page of the `webserver` to continue on to the last two modules.

+Detailed instructions on how to update firmware of the W600-PICO and how to copy files to and from the development board's flash memory are available in [A Second Look at the W600-PICO Development Board](https://sigmdel.ca/michel/ha/w600/second_look_w600_en.html).

+## Credits and Thanks

+Thanks to the [MicroPython](https://micropython.org) team for porting Python 3 to microcontrollers.

+Thanks to Robert Mammelrath ([robert-hh](https://github.com/robert-hh)) *et al.* for keeping the initial port of MicroPython to the W60X by @wdyichen current and for making the image file available.

+Thanks to [LexxM3](https://github.com/LexxM3) for [information](https://github.com/sigmdel/w600_micropython_examples/issues/1) about the newest version of MicroPython of the W60X.

 ## Licence